"

 The accessibility checker tool checks for a number of issues.
 Below is a summary of what is checked and how well the Brightspace checker does in flagging issues:

-Can recognize contrast errors and offers easy methods to improve contrast.
+Can recognize contrast errors (both for regular and large size text) and provides shortcut to improve contrast.

-Cannot determine if colour is used as sole indication of importance.
+Cannot determine if colour is used as sole indication of importance or emphasis.

-Marks images that have neither Alt text, nor are marked as decorative.
+Marks images that do not have alt text nor are marked as decorative.

 Cannot identify whether the Alt text is appropriate or even meaningful.